 Salt Lake City is queer — and not just in the “Donny Osmond singing and dancing in a rainbow-colored coat” kind of way.
 It’s queer because it defies simple categorization.
 Although there are 1.2 million residents, SLC feels like a small town where everybody knows your name.
 In the height of summer, you can burn in the brown desert hills of downtown only to freeze by piles of snow in the verdant Wasatch Mountains 45 minutes away.
-Most importantly, Salt Lake City is both a conservative Mormon metropolis and a progressive LGBTQ capital.
-On a single sidewalk, you can pass a stately family heading to Sunday service at the Church of Jesus Christ of Latter-Day Saints (LDS) followed by a tattooed gay couple on their way to a boozy brunch.
+Most importantly, Salt Lake City is both a conservative Mormon metropolis and a progressive LGBTQ+ capital.
+On a single sidewalk, you can pass a stately family heading to Sunday service at the Church of Jesus Christ of Latter-Day Saints (LDS) followed by a tattooed gay couple on their way to brunch.

 What makes this queerness exciting is that it’s unexpected.
 After Mormon leader Brigham Young led his band of religious misfits to Ensign Peak and proclaimed the Salt Lake Valley their promised land in 1847, the Mormon population exploded.
 For a long time after, the conservative values of Mormonism dominated local culture.
 In recent years, much of that has changed.
 The city’s LDS population slipped to 48 percent in 2018, and while the rest of Utah is still overwhelmingly Mormon, the counterculture has finally laid claim to the state’s capital.

 From the pink water of the Great Salt Lake to the snow-capped peaks of the rainbow-colored mountains, Salt Lake City is to Utah what Austin is to Texas: a liberal island in a sea of conservatism.
 Only while Austin wants you to “keep it weird,” the slogan Salt Lake City needs to start marketing is “keep it queer.”
-It’s got the queer part down pat — now it needs LGBTQ travelers to come experience it for themselves.
+It’s got the queer part down pat — now it needs LGBTQ+ travelers to come experience it for themselves.

-Where: 180 West 400 South
+Address: 180 West 400 South

-This laid-back bar is famous for cheap drinks, Thursday night karaoke, and Sunday BBQs on the patio between Mothers Day and Labor Day.
+This laid-back bar is famous for cheap drinks, Thursday night karaoke, and Sunday BBQs on the patio between Mother’s Day and Labor Day.
 The local crowd gets rowdy on the third Thursday of every month after checking their clothes for the Underwear Party.
-Leave the long Mormon garments at home — this event is more Andrew Christian than Joseph Smith.
+Leave the long Mormon garments at home, this event is more Andrew Christian than Joseph Smith.

-Where: 251 West 900 South
+Address: 251 West 900 South

 Although this midsize concert venue isn’t explicitly gay, Metro hosts the city’s best drag shows (it’s the number one place to find the girls of RuPaul’s Drag Race when they’re in town).
 Even when drag is off the menu, the space caters to SLC’s alternative crowd with a range of live events to suit almost everyone’s taste.
 Check the website to see who’s playing and buy tickets in advance.

-Where: 615 West 100 South
+Address: 615 West 100 South

-LGBTQ ally establishments
+LGBTQ+ ally establishments

 Coffee and gays are both ex-nays for Mormons, and you’ll often find both frequently paired together.
-Coffee Garden, located on Harvey Milk Boulevard, is a long-running LGBTQ favorite with a rainbow flag hanging prominently in the window.
+Coffee Garden, located on Harvey Milk Boulevard, is a long-running LGBTQ+ favorite with a rainbow flag hanging prominently in the window.
 Publik Coffee Roaster, a hipster java joint with two locations (one in the fashionable Avenues neighborhood and another closer to downtown) is another worthy stop with a small but mighty menu of light bites.

 If you’re looking for late-night alternatives to loud bars, Salt Lake City is nationally renowned for its vibrant performing arts community.
 The Eccles Theater, a recently renovated arts complex located just south of Temple Square, hosts Broadway tours and concerts.
 Pioneer Theatre Company and Salt Lake Acting Company, two acclaimed regional houses, produce new works, pre-Broadway tryouts, and revivals of contemporary musicals and plays year-round.